 The CDC also reports that it may be possible for someone to get COVID-19 by touching a surface or object with the virus on it, and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.

-The best way to prevent illness from COVID-19 is to avoid being exposed to the virus, as there is no vaccine to prevent COVID-19.
+The best way to prevent illness from COVID-19 is to avoid being exposed to the virus.
+Because COVID-19 is a new disease with new vaccines, information is rapidly emerging about how vaccines can help us stop the pandemic.
+Currently, two vaccines are authorized and recommended to prevent COVID-19:

 Below are the steps LearnMore is taking to help prevent the spread of respiratory viruses during classroom activities.

 Before the Class